psatyajeet/personal-site/src/pages/posts/2019/01/20/favorite-tools.md

 Whenever I watch someone use their computer, I notice their personal setup and hacks.
 People collect these tools over time and eventually make up a unique and personal toolbox.

-I'm sharing my personal toolbox and hopefully I inspire others to do the same!
+I'm sharing my personal toolbox and hopefully I inspire others to do the same! _Note: I use a Mac for everything, so most of these are for MacOS_

 ### General